MarkH27/Portfolio_Projects/README.md

 #  Data Analytics Portfolio

 This repository showcases projects I have completed in **R, MySQL, and Python**.
-These projects showcase skills in **data analysis, data visualization, and database management**.
+These projects showcase my skills in **data analysis, data visualization, and database management**.

 ## Projects